Criticism of atheism: Atheism and politics

 The historian Geoffrey Blainey wrote that during the 20th century atheists in Western societies became more active and even militant, expressing their arguments with clarity and skill.
-Like modern Christians, they reject the idea of an interventionist God and they argue that Christianity promotes war and violence.
+They reject the idea of an interventionist God and they argue that Christianity promotes war and violence.
 However, Blainey notes that anyone, not just Christians, can promote violence, writing "that the most ruthless leaders in the Second World War were atheists and secularists who were intensely hostile to both Judaism and Christianity.
 Later massive atrocities were committed in the East by those ardent atheists, Pol Pot and Mao Zedong.
 All religions, all ideologies, all civilizations display embarrassing blots on their pages".

 Philosophers Russell Blackford and Udo Schüklenk have written: "By contrast to all of this, the Soviet Union was undeniably an atheist state, and the same applies to Maoist China and Pol Pot's fanatical Khmer Rouge regime in Cambodia in the 1970s.
 That does not, however, show that the atrocities committed by these totalitarian dictatorships were all the result of atheist beliefs, carried out in the name of atheism, or caused primarily by the atheistic aspects of the relevant forms of communism".
 However, they do admit that some forms of persecutions such as those done on churches and religious people were partially related to atheism, but insist it was mostly based on economics and political reasons.

 Historian Jeffrey Burton Russell has argued that "atheist rulers such as Lenin, Hitler, Stalin, Mao Zedong and Pol Pot tortured, starved and murdered more people in the twentieth century than all the combined religious regimes of the world during the previous nineteen centuries".
 He also states: "The antitheist argument boils down to this: a Christian who does evil does so because he is a Christian; an atheist who does evil does so despite being an atheist.
 The absolute reverse could be argued, but either way it's nothing but spin.
 The obvious fact is that some Christians do evil in the name of Christianity and some atheists do evil in the name of atheism".

 William Husband, a historian of the Soviet secularization has noted: "But the cultivation of atheism in Soviet Russia also possessed distinct characteristic, none more important than the most obvious: atheism was an integral part of the world's first large-scale experiment in communism.
 The promotion of an antireligious society therefore constitutes an important development in Soviet Russia and in the social history of atheism globally".